 - Complete a capstone research project in the field of orthodontics that will be suitable for publication in a major orthodontic journal.

 Residents will take the American Board of Orthodontics (ABO) written examination prior to graduation and are strongly encouraged to complete the clinical examination and become board certified shortly after graduation.
-Residents can expect to start approximately 70-80 new cases during the first year of residency, plus an additional 20-30 transfers during their 30-month residency.
+To aid with ABO certification, residents will begin treatment on 10 board eligible cases within the first month of residency and will be expected to start an additional 50 cases in the first six months.
+In total, residents can expect to start approximately 70-80 cases, plus an additional 20-30 transfers during their 30-month residency.

 Length of Program